Cash Small Bills

 Children (printable)

-Children need their own 72-hour kit to meet their dietary needs, hygiene, and comfort items to keep them occupied during long stretches of time during emergencies.
+Children need a 72-hour kit to meet their dietary needs, hygiene, and comfort items to keep them occupied during long periods during emergencies.
 When preparing a backpack or bag for them, attach a tag to the kit with the child’s name.
-If your child takes special medications or prescriptions, also add a tag as a reminder to grab those medicines.
+If your child takes particular medications or prescriptions, also add a tag as a reminder to grab those medicines.
 Items that could be included in the kit are (be sure to rotate perishable items yearly):

 • Family picture(s) with names and phone numbers/email addresses (in case they get separated from you or if you have a child who can’t verbalize who they are)